-Alongside that, new Government legislation is coming that will start to add extra costs to energy bills in the coming years and you might start seeing these extra costs passed through — even on ‘fixed’ contracts.
+Alongside that, new Government legislation is starting to add extra costs to energy bills in the coming years and you might start seeing these extra costs passed through – even on ‘fixed’ contracts.
 So know what to expect and what you need to do to prepare.

-If you buy your energy through a broker or an intermediary make sure they are registered with the TPI with the Code of Practice for your peace of mind.
+If you buy your energy through a broker or an intermediary make sure they are registered with a Code of Practice for your peace of mind.

 2. MONITOR AND MANAGE YOUR ENERGY CONSUMPTION

 You can’t manage what you can’t monitor.
 By taking control of your energy consumption – the where, the when and the how much – you can see the areas where savings can be made and either quantify the success when it comes or justify any capital expenditure you need.

 Free help and advice is available online, as are energy monitoring gadgets such as monitors or smart meters which can talk remotely to your supplier and provide accurate, half hourly usage data.
 If you’ve got a smart meter then you should be getting billed against accurate consumption data sent remotely to your supplier.
 If not, make sure you submit your own readings in a timely fashion.

 Like everything else in business, you want to maximise the return on investment and it’s the same with energy efficiency.
 There’s no point fitting solar panels to your roof if most of your energy budget goes on heating and hot water – but with the data you’ve gathered from your energy monitoring you should be able to effectively target the right areas.